twolfson/twolfson.com/articles/visual-regression-testing-in-travis-ci.md

 end
 ```

 If the stars align, you should be able to use these screenshots as your expected to match with [Travis CI][].
-It is recommended to avoid using [Travis CI][] as the only source for generating screenshots due to the time it takes to for each iteration.